regel/loudml/docker/image/README.rst

-Dockerfile to build a LoudML container.
+Dockerfile to build a Loud ML container.

 Build Docker container
 ======================